-It's Apple and Pumpkin Fest time at Wills Family Orchard on Sept.
-28-29, Oct.
-5-6, 12-13 and 19-20.
-Pick your own pumpkins or choose from a pre-picked selection.
+It's Apple and Pumpkin Fest time at Wills Family Orchard on Saturdays and Sundays through Oct.
+25. Pick your own pumpkins or choose from a pre-picked selection.
 Pick-your-own apples will be available in limited supply, but pre-picked apples will be available for purchase.
 Brats, hot dogs, chips, pie by the slice, cider doughnuts and caramel apples are available to whet your appetite.

 When you're not roaming through the rope maze, take a ride on the hay wagon or pet the barnyard animals.
 Then go shopping for cider, wine and other treats made from apples picked right on location.
-Let the kids loose in the corn pool and the hay bale maze or bring out their inner Picasso with gourd painting.
+Let the kids loose in the expanded kids’ area and the hay bale maze or bring out their inner Picasso with gourd painting.

 Location: 33130 Panther Creek Road, Adel